thisismydemo/thisismydemo.github.io/content/post/2023-01-20-using-intune's-proactive-remediation-script-packages-to-configure-clients-to-retrieve-kerberos-tickets-for-azure-files.md

 ```
 <
 .DESCRIPTION
-        Remediates and createsthe registry key CloudKerberosTicketRetrievalEnabled and
+        Remediates and creates the registry key CloudKerberosTicketRetrievalEnabled and
         assigns the correct value to enable it.

 .NOTES